 36 Simple Ways to Reduce Your Carbon Footprint

 You step out for a fancy Sunday brunch.
 The food’s great, and the vibes are perfect.
-But just as you’re heading home, you get some takeout — maybe it’s leftovers from your table to enjoy later.
+But just as you’re heading home, you get some takeout, maybe it’s leftovers from your table to enjoy later.

-You think, “Great, I didn’t waste food — that’s a win, right?
+You think, “Great, I didn’t waste food, that’s a win, right?

-But here’s the part we don’t always think about: every takeout order comes wrapped in a pile of packaging, including plastic containers, utensils, napkins, sauce packets, and bags.
-And that pile has a hidden cost.
-One single takeout order can generate up to 0.29 kilograms (or 0.64 pounds) of carbon dioxide from the packaging alone.
+Did you know, one single takeout order can generate up to 0.29 kilograms (or 0.64 pounds) of carbon dioxide from the packaging alone.
 That’s about the same as driving a gas car for one mile.
 Surprising, right?
 It feels like a small thing, but it stacks up.
 Fast.

 So what can you do instead?